pH for mushroom substrate. Adding lime to the substrate

 How does pH affect the growth of oyster mushrooms

-After heat treatment, it should be in the range of 7.5 (preferably 7.8) - 8.5 (8.2).
+After heat treatment, the substrate pH should be between 7.5 (preferably 7.8) and 8.5 (ideally 8.2).

 More about mushroom block overgrowth problems